The Wheel of Fortune

 Description and Symbology

 A woman, the Goddess Tyche, sits in a darkened room.
-She has her eyes closed and is allowing coins to drop from a container, oblivious to where and on who they drop.
-Some of her clothes, such as her headdress with flowers give her an air of frivolousness and capriciousness, and others such as the military greaves on her legs give her an air of importance (as chance played a big part in conquest and war).
+With her eyes closed, she allows coins to drop from a container, oblivious to where or on whom they fall.
+Some of her clothing, such as her floral headdress, gives her an air of frivolity and capriciousness.
+Other elements, like the military greaves on her legs, give her an air of gravity (reminding us that chance plays a massive role in conquest and war).

-Some of the coins fall to the floor, but some change into other things when they fall; fruit, riches and treasure, old bones, ancient parchments containing long lost and hidden knowledge, or even a dagger in your back!
-The things on the floor are gifts from chance or providence; some good, some bad.
+Some of the coins fall to the floor, but others change as they drop: fruit, riches and treasure, old bones, ancient parchments containing hidden knowledge, or even a dagger in the back.
+The items on the floor are gifts from chance or providence; some are good, and some are deadly.

 Firstly, we see an Egyptian statue of a man with the head of a snake.
 This is the Egyptian God Shai, the God of fate and destiny, and the personification of a person’s life.
-His name means ‘determiner’ and he sets the lifespan of each person at birth, and is also involved in the final weighing of a person’s heart to decide their afterlife.
-Thus, he represents fate.
+His name means 'determiner'.
+He sets the lifespan of each person at birth and is involved in the final weighing of a person’s heart to decide their afterlife.
+Thus, he represents absolute fate.

-Secondly, there is a ship’s wheel and rudder on the floor, with the wheel behind Tyche and the Rudder in front, near her feet.
-We all think we captain our own ship and steer it with our ship’s wheel, but Lady Luck’s foot is always near the rudder; one slip of her foot, and the ship goes in a direction of her choosing!
+Secondly, a ship’s wheel sits behind Tyche, with a rudder in front, near her feet.
+We all like to think we captain our own ship and steer it with our wheel, but Lady Luck’s foot is always near the rudder.
+One slip of her foot, and the ship goes in a direction of her choosing.

-Behind Tyche we see a fairground Wheel of Fortune lying unused.
-There is no need for it when we have the Goddess of Luck herself in front of us!
+Behind Tyche, a fairground Wheel of Fortune lies unused.
+There is no need for a mechanical wheel when the Goddess of Luck herself is present in the room.

 row icon image